Why You Shouldn’t Put a Soaked Phone In Rice (And What to Do Instead)

 Feeling panicked yet?
 It’s no doubt that a phone dropped in water can ruin your day, or even your week.
 But, before you concede to spending a load of cash on a brand-new phone, try one of these solutions that can help dry out your phone, and save you from that all too familiar feeling of dropped-phone dread.
 (Here are 10 ways you’re shortening the life of your phone.)

 Do Damage Control

-Despite what you’ve heard, putting your phone in a container of uncooked rice won’t dry out your phone, and might actually do even harm than good.
-Dust, starch and small grains of rice can get lodged in the mechanisms of your phone.
+Despite what you’ve heard, putting your phone in rice won’t dry out your phone, and might actually do even harm than good.
+Dust, starch and small grains of uncooked rice can get lodged in the mechanisms of your phone.
 Instead, use silica gel packets.
 They are used in packaged and boxed products (such as shoes) to absorb moisture, and can do the same for your phone.
 Place a few silica gel packets under your phone and on top.
 Let the phone sit for a few hours while the silica gel packets absorb the water.
-(These are the phone battery and charger myths you have to stop believing.)
+(These are the phone battery and charger myths you need to stop believing.)

 It may seem like an over-simplified solution, but simply letting your phone air dry is more effective than you might think.
 Place your phone on a flat surface, on top of a paper towel, and in a dry, warm space (but not hot, because overheating the phone can cause further damage).
 You can position a fan to blow on the phone to speed up the drying process.
 Resist the urge to check if the phone works; let it air dry for at least 24 hours, preferably 48, before turning it on.

-Next, don’t miss the warning signs it’s time for a new cell phone.
+Next, learn to spot the signs it’s time for a new cell phone.